Lawrence in paradise

 its pages like the face of a freckled kid.

-the water has long evaporated,––
+the water has long evaporated, but

-the title page is illegible, looks like
+the title page is illegible; looks like a map

-here lies Ferlinghetti, raw and unrepentant––
+here lies Ferlinghetti, raw and unrepentant,

 the human being as poet,–– well,